boschni/ProcessDateArchiver/README.md

 ### Behavior

 - When you add a page with a specified template, the module will automatically create year/month/day archives for it.
-- When you change the date in a speficied DateTime field, the page is automatically moved to the correct year/month/day archive.
+- When you change the date in a specified DateTime field, the page is automatically moved to the correct year/month/day archive.
 - When moving or trashing a page, the module will automatically clean up empty year, month and day archives.

 ### How to create an archiving rule